Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL CHALLENGES

 \subsection{Clients Selection}

-To recall, FL process consists of three main phases, namely, selection, configuration, and reporting \cite{[5]}.
+To recall, the FL process consists of three main phases: selection, configuration, and reporting \cite{[5]}.
 These three phases are performed iteratively until the FL model achieves a satisfying level of model accuracy.
-In the selection phase, the server determines the optimum users that are allowed to participate in the training process according to a predefined selection criteria, i.e. whether or not the device availability and its available resources.
-With respect to clients, two main factors have a direct impact on the model convergence speed and efficiency.
+In the selection phase, the server determines the optimum users allowed to participate in the training process according to predefined selection criteria, i.e. whether or not the device is available and its resources.
+Concerning clients, two main factors directly impact the model convergence speed and efficiency.